‘Happy’ and ‘mad’: 2 visions in Colorado governor’s race

 The daughter of a police officer, Ganahl insists she’d never cut, but rather boost, law enforcement funding.

-Ganahl has hammered Polis for issuing dozens of executive orders on mask-wearing and indoor gatherings that hurt businesses and schools in the early stages of the coronavirus pandemic.
+Ganahl has hammered Polis for issuing dozens of executive orders on mask wearing and indoor gatherings that hurt business and schools in the early stages of the coronavirus pandemic.
 Polis, who lifted orders earlier than most U.S. governors and often clashed with the federal government over delays in vaccine authorizations and availability, insisted throughout the crisis his goals were to avoid deaths and overwhelmed hospitals.

 Ganahl also has blamed Polis and Democrats who control the Legislature for easing criminal penalties before and after protests against George Floyd’s killing and racial injustice rocked Denver and other cities.
 Polis signed a 2019 law that made possession of 4 grams or less of the powerful synthetic opioid fentanyl a misdemeanor.
 Another law this year lowered the felony threshold to 1 gram.
 Polis insists tougher penalties and expanded addiction treatment options are a better approach to the crisis.